arunwagle/DemoRepo/clients/Amica/research.md

 - Bluemix Lift encrypts your data as it travels across the wire.
 - Kick off a large database migration and walk away without worry.

+# Details on MicroStrategy
+- Latest Supported Version - **IBM DB2 9.7 and higher**
+- Current driver version for Linux, Windows, PowerLinux & Mac provided by IBM for DB1 Warehouse on Cloud- **v11.1**
+- Driver support by Microstrategy: **IBM DB2 11.1**, IBM DB2 10.5, IBM DB2 10.0, IBM DB2 9.7
+- Refer to Microstrategy Datasheet https://github.com/arunwagle/DemoRepo/blob/master/clients/Amica/images/Data-Connectivity-Product-Sheet_IBM-DB2.pdf
+- Questions
+  - What is the highest version of Microstrategy which is supported by Db2 9.7?
+    Ans: Microstategy connects to DB2 using JDBC drivers, Current version of Microstrategy supports **IBM DB2 9.7 and higher**& above.
+Also the current DB2Warehouse on Cloud supports **IBM DB2 11.1**, IBM DB2 10.5, IBM DB2 10.0, IBM DB2 9.7.
+Unless we are looking for specific version for MicroStrategy we should be good.
+  - Also, what versions of Microstrategy are supported by Db2WH on Cloud?
+    Ans: Current Version for MicroStrategy is supported for sure.
+Refer to Data Sheet above.
+If any specific versions needs to be supported, let us know the details

 # DB2 Warehouse on Cloud details
 https://w3-connections.ibm.com/wikis/home?lang=en#!/wiki/Wf58c4c538dbf_45b4_b7a7_5003d0ceb79b/page/Db2%20Warehouse%20on%20Cloud

 # Questions
-1. Requirements for backup and recovery strategy
+1. Requirements for backup and recovery strategy ?
-2. Requirements for High availability (HA)
+2. Requirements for High availability (HA) ?
-3. Requirements for Disaster recovery (DR)
+3. Requirements for Disaster recovery (DR) ?
+4. What product and version of MicroStrategy is being used ?